HowlandLab/DIBS/README.md

 To run the Streamlit app with an existing Pipeline file, run:

-  - `streamlit run main.py streamlit -- -p '/path/to/existing.pipeline'`
+  - `streamlit run main.py streamlit -- -p '/absolute/path/to/existing.pipeline'`
-    - This works with Linux and Windows systems so long as the path is absolute
+    - This works with Linux and Windows systems so long as the path is absolute, and
     - **Ensure that the path to the pipeline is in single quotes** so that it is evaluated as-is (or else you could have problems with backslashes and other weird characters)

-To see the FAQ, see this [document](./FAQ.md)
+To see the FAQ, see this: [FAQ.md](./FAQ.md)